-Psychology at Laurier Brantford
+Psychology at the Brantford Campus

 Psychology involves the scientific study of behaviour and experience, including thinking, feeling and action.
 We study psychology to answer a number of questions about human behaviour — for example, how we learn a language, how memory works, why some people crave narcotics or how we can promote healthy child development.